mmdelaney/DATA-310/Ex3.md

 ![image](https://user-images.githubusercontent.com/78870884/110259982-614a6280-7f78-11eb-9149-53fc494f68a5.png)

-### What are you functionally accomplishing as you apply the filter to your original array (see the following snippet for reference)?
-Why is the application of a convolving filter to an image useful for computer vision?
-Stretch goal: instead of using the misc.ascent() image from scipy, can you apply three filters and weights to your own selected image?
-Again describe the results.
+### What are you functionally accomplishing as you apply the filter to your original array?

+### Why is the application of a convolving filter to an image useful for computer vision?

 ### Another useful method is pooling.
 Apply a 2x2 filter to one of your convolved images, and plot the result.
 In effect what have you accomplished by applying this filter?
 Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?
 Did the resulting image increase in size or decrease?
 Why would this method be useful?
 Stretch goal: again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.